 The concrete and abstract progression is exemplified in the following styles of mathematics teaching.

-Most applied students learn best by using a concrete, discovery-oriented approach to develop concepts.
+In grade 9, students learn best by using a concrete, discovery-oriented approach to develop concepts.
 Once these concepts have been developed, a connectionist approach helps students consolidate their learning.

 Transmission-Oriented